awsdocs/aws-kms-developer-guide/doc_source/symm-asymm-choose.md

 + RSA\_3072
 + RSA\_4096

 RSA key specs differ by the length of the RSA key in bits\.
 The RSA key spec that you choose might be determined by your security standards or the requirements of your task\.
 In general, use the largest key that is practical and affordable for your task\.
-CMKs with different RSA key specs are priced differently and are subject to different rate limits\.
+CMKs with different RSA key specs are priced differently and are subject to different request quotas\.
 For information about AWS KMS pricing, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.
-For information about throttle limits, see [Rate Limits](requests-per-second.md)\.
+For information about request quotas, see [Request Quotas](requests-per-second.md)\.

 #### RSA Key Specs For Encryption and Decryption<a name="key-spec-rsa-encryption"></a>